A Photographic Guide

 A wide angle shot, from some distance away A closer view of subject, also from some distance away

 The view from the fire appliance A firefighters view, from an appliance, to what lies ahead

 Looking past firefighters "Framing" appliances

-Crews discussing tactics A lone firefighter in the blackness
+Crews working on hot spots A lone firefighter in the blackness

 Pump operators doing their stuff

 A rather different looking photo The shot shortly before

 A simple "person" photo Capturing a person photo, while they concentrate on something else

 A Group shot – unposed (What are they all looking at?!)